rafaelmdc/homorepeat_pipeline/README.md

 - Nextflow `25.10.4`.
 - Internet access to download NCBI assembly packages.
 - One text file with one NCBI assembly accession per line.
-- A local NCBI taxonomy SQLite database.
-The pipeline creates the default one automatically if it is missing.
+- A local NCBI taxonomy SQLite database, which the pipeline creates automatically on the first default run if it is missing.

 Important taxonomy database answer: